 - 1. Obtain default administrator credentials from the producer if you do not already have them. - 2.
 Start up the license server.
-When administrative security is disabled, you have full privileges to administer the license server (as though you have an account with ROLE_ADMIN, ROLE_RESERVATIONS, ROLE_DROPCLIENT, and ROLE_READ). - 3.
-Use your license server administrator tool to change the security enabled policy to true: - For the FlexNet License Server Administrator command line tool (flexnetlsadmin), see Managing License Server Policy Settings. - For the FlexNet License Server Manager, see Properties View. - For the producer's custom administration tool, refer to the producer's instructions. - 4.
+When administrative security is disabled, you have full privileges to administer the license server (as though you have an account with ROLE\ADMIN, ROLE\RESERVATIONS, ROLE\DROPCLIENT, and ROLE\READ). - 3.
+Use your license server administrator tool to change the security.enabled policy to true: - For the FlexNet License Server Administrator command line tool (flexnet1sadmin), see Managing License Server Policy Settings. - For the FlexNet License Server Manager, see Properties View. - For the producer's custom administration tool, refer to the producer's instructions. - 4.
 Once administrative security is enabled on the license server, reset your default administrator password, providing your default administrator credentials to authorize your access to this operation: - For the FlexNet License Server Administrator command-line tool, see Reset Your Administrator Password. - For the producer's custom administration tool, refer to the producer's instructions.